Off-the-grid learning of mixtures from a continuous dictionary: Introduction

+In this section we give examples of both discrete and continuous-time models that are covered by our general setup.
+We discuss how $T$ indicates the amount of information that the data contain on the unknown underlying signal.
+Indeed, in the discrete case, the amount of information grows as the number $T$ of the design points over which the process is observed increases, while the largest step-size decreases; in the continuous case, it grows as the decay rate $\Delta_T$ of the noise variance decreases.

-{We give here various examples of discrete or continuous noise processes that satisfy our assumptions.
-They are frequently used in discrete regression models or continuous models like the Gaussian white noise model, see \cite{tsybakov} or \cite{GineNickl}. }
+We emphasize the various structures of noise processes that are admissible by giving several examples of discrete or continuous-time noise processes that satisfy our assumptions.
+They are frequently used in discrete regression models or continuous models like the Gaussian white noise model, see \cite{tsybakov} or \cite{GineNickl}.